 Course Title Credits Grade/Sem

 Varies by sele cted degree

 Upper division credits required 36

-(Some GFC MSU courses may transfer as upper- division credits)
+(Some GFC N division credit ISU courses may transfer as upperss)

 Up to 75 credits from Great Falls College MSU may be applied toward graduation requirements at Park University.
 Residency requirement of 30 hours at Park with 15 hours in major core.